 About the comic

-Sandra and Woo is a comedy webcomic featuring the girl Sandra North and her pet raccoon Woo.
-While most strips are just supposed to be funny or tell an interesting story, some also deal with more serious topics such as the destruction of the environment.
+Sandra and Woo is a comedy comic strip featuring the 13-year-old girl Sandra North and her mischievous pet raccoon Woo.
+While most strips are just supposed to be funny or tell an exciting story, some also deal with more serious topics.
 We also want to show what growing up means for Sandra and her best friends in middle school, Cloud and Larisa.
 Another regular feature of the comic are Woo’s trips to the forest to meet his furry friends Shadow (a fox) and Sid (a squirrel) and his love interest Lily.
-Since fall 2009, a significant number of strips features Cloud and Larisa as main characters.

 Contact information